ofi5/Data-Structures-operations-on-Python/README.md

 # Data-Structures-using-python
-Implementation and practice of data structures such ARRAYS.
-LINKEDLISTS ,STACKS, QUEUES using Python.
+Implementation and practice of data structures such ARRAYS, LINKEDLISTS ,STACKS, QUEUES using Python.